isen-zhang/ACLUE/README_EN.md

 Lexical (T1: polysemy resolution, T2: homographic character resolution, T3: named entity recognition), Syntactic (T4: sentence segmentation), Semantics (T5: couplet prediction, T6: poetry context prediction), Inference (T7: poetry quality assessment, T8: reading comprehension, T9: poetry appreciate, T10: poetry sentiment analysis), Knowledge (T11: basic ancient chinese, T12: ancient chinese culture, T13: ancient medical, T14: ancient literature, T15: ancient phonetics).

 ## Data Format
 Each question in the dataset is a multiple-choice question with 4 options, where only one option is the correct answer.
 The data is available in comma-separated .csv files.
-The data can be found in the following locations:
+The data can be found in the following locations [data](data).

 Here is an example of the data format:
 ```